 - Carrots: Use fresh, tender orange carrots to make this recipe.
-You can also use red carrots also known as desi gajar in India.
+You can also use red carrots, also known as desi gajar, in India.

-How to Make Carrot Kheer in Instant Pot
+How to Make Carrot Kheer (Payasam)

 Peel and chop the carrots roughly into small circles or cubes.